sgtcoolguy/axway-open-docs/content/en/docs/appc/Appcelerator_CLI/Appcelerator_CLI_How-tos/Appcelerator_CLI_Tasks.md

     To check the version, run appc ti config and to change the version, run appc ti config app.sdk <sdk\_version>.

 4. SDK select version.
-    To check or change this version, run appc ti sdk select.
+    To check or change this version, run appc ti sdk select.{{% /alert %}}

 #### Android emulator